I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxfinalizenetfcb.md

 <p>if the reference count goes to zero, the FCB is finalized and the memory used for the FCB is also released.</p>

-<p>The <b>RxFinalizeNetFCB</b> routine is not normally called by network mini-redirector drivers directly.
-RDBSS calls this routine internally when an I/O request packet is received for IRP_MJ_CLOSE.
-This IRP is normally received by RDBSS in response to a user-mode application requesting a file close operation.
-It is also possible for another kernel driver to issue such an IRP. </p>

-<p>The close handling strategy in RDBSS is predicated upon the axiom that the workload on the server should be minimized as and when possible.
-There are a number of applications which repeatedly close and open the same file (batch file processing, for example).
-In these cases the same file is opened, a line from a buffer is read, the file is closed and the same set of operations are repeated over and over again.</p>

-<p>This is handled in RDBSS by a delayed processing of the close request.
-There is a delay of about 10 seconds between completing the request and initiating processing on the close request.
-This opens up a window during which a subsequent open operation can be collapsed onto an existing SRV_OPEN.
-The time interval can be tuned to meet these requirements.</p>

-<p>Before calling <b>RxFinalizeNetFCB</b>, a lock on the FCB structure must be acquired in exclusive mode. </p>

-<p>If the <i>RecursiveFinalize </i>parameter is <b>FALSE</b>, then <b>RxFinalizeNetFCB</b> will fail if there are outstanding references to the FCB (the <b>OpenCount</b> or <b>CleanCount</b> members of the FCB structureare non zero).</p>

-<p>If the <i>ForceFinalize </i>parameter is <b>TRUE</b>, <b>RxFinalizeNetFCB</b> causes the system to ASSERT on checked builds. </p>

-<p>After recursive finalization, the reference count associated with the FCB could be at most 1 for further finalization to occur.
-This final reference count belongs to the prefix name table of the NET_ROOT.
-The actual finalization is divided into two parts:</p>

-<p>if the reference count equals 1 or the <i>ForceFinalize</i> parameter was <b>TRUE</b>, <b>RxFinalizeNetFCB</b> finalizes the FCB.</p>

-<p>if the reference count goes to zero, the FCB is finalized and the memory used for the FCB is also released.</p>

 ## -requirements
 <table>
 <tr>